Good old lovely XML. Like HTML, but you invent your own tag names, you say? How we all rejoiced.

 The top bar of the XMLP UI features session tools that allow you to save your session as well as read or write session notes.

-Session notes is a handy feature for saving sample code, making comments or writing more detailed explanation for those with which you plan to share the session.
+Session notes is a handy feature for saving sample code, making comments or writing more detailed explanation for those with whom you plan to share the session.

 The notes facility also allows you to set a session description, which will show at the top of the screen any time someone visits or resumes the session.back to top